 - focused on preserving and promoting our strategic and economic interests with the UK and EU

-- working to address any risks posed by Brexit
+- working to address any risks posed by Brexit and EU-UK negotiations

 - Agreement on Trade in Wine between the Government of Australia and the Government of the United Kingdom of Great Britain and Northern Ireland

-- Agreement on Mutual Recognition In Relation To Conformity Assessment, Certificates and Markings between the Government of Australia and the Government of the United Kingdom of Great Britain and Northern Ireland.
+- Agreement on Mutual Recognition in Relation to Conformity Assessment, Certificates and Markings between the Government of Australia and the Government of the United Kingdom of Great Britain and Northern Ireland.